Arthi-chaud/Meelo/docs/src/song-types.md

 Songs' type recognition is solely based on keywords present in their name.
 For example:

-- 'My song (Remix)' would be typed as 'Remix'
+- 'My Song (Remix)' would be typed as 'Remix'
 - 'My Song (Live)' would be recognised as a Live rendition
 - 'My Song (Rough Mix)' would be defined as 'Demo'
 - 'My Song (Instrumental Mix)' would be an 'Instrumental'